finos/common-domain-model/documentation/source/contribution.rst

 Before you start modelling, please make sure you have gone through the following pre-modelling checklist:

-- Review the `CDM Design Principles <#design-principles>`_
+- Review the `CDM Design Principles <#design-principles>`_ and `CDM Governance <#governance>`_
-- Get approval of your conceptual design from stakeholders (for large model change)
 - Review the `Rosetta Starter Guide <https://docs.rosetta-technology.io/rosetta/rosetta-products/0-welcome-to-rosetta>`_

-For large model changes, or changes to core data types, it is recommended that the Contributor reviews the CDM Governance Principles and follows these steps:
+In addition, for large model changes or changes to core data types, it is recommended that the Contributor reviews the `agile development approach <#agile-development-approach>`_ and follows these steps:

-- **Define Use Case**.
-Identify and document one or more use cases with details (e.g., a sample trade).
+- **Define use case**.
+Identify and document one or more use cases with details (e.g. a sample trade).
-- **Draft Conceptual Design** (High Level).
+- **Draft conceptual design** (high level).
 Draft a conceptual view showing the set of data types, their definitions (and/or sample attributes but not the whole set of attributes), their relationships to each other, and, if applicable, a workflow.
 - **Design approval**.
 Obtain approval of high-level conceptual design from CDM stakeholders:

   - CDM Owners (ISDA and other involved Trade Associations, where applicable)
   - CDM Sub-Working Group, if applicable
   - CDM Architecture and Review Committee

-- **Quality Assurance**.
+- **Quality assurance**.
 Seek the early appointment of at least one CDM reviewer who can assist modelling discussions and provide early feedback.
 CDM Reviewers are appointed by the CDM Owners as and when relevant.
 Please contact `cdmInfo@isda.org <cdminfo@isda.org>`_.

 Editing the model
 ^^^^^^^^^^^^^^^^^